jdesive/dockarr/README.md

 - HTPC_VPN_CLIENT | `openvpn` | VPN client ("openvpn", "wireguard")

 ## Getting started

+### Recommended OS
+Ubuntu 22.04

+### First time setup
 First you will need to add your desired configuration via environment variables to your user on the host machine.

-Example:
-`export HTPC_CONFIG_DIR=<your path to configs>`
+Navigate to the `start.sh` file in this repository and modify the configuration section to your liking.
+You can view what each environment variable is for above.

-Once configuration is complete you can run the docker compose file:
+Once configuration is complete you can run the start script:
-`docker compose up -d`
+`sudo chmod +x start.sh && ./start.sh`

-Now you can move to configuring the individual services via the links above in 'Service Links' section.
+Now you can move to configuring the individual services via the links above in *Service Links* section above.

+### Updating the stack
+In order to update the stack (pull new docker images and restart services), you can run the `update.sh` script provided in this repository.
+This will stop all services, update this repo, pull down new docker images if available and rerun the `start.sh` script to bring the services back up.

+Note: This will cause downtime for your HTPC, no services will be running during this process.

+### Deleting the stack
+To delete the stack you just need to run the `stop.sh` script.
+This will stop and remove all services.

+Note: This does not remove media or configuration files for the HTPC.